 With tracks destined for Vinyl, obviously there are no issues of algorithms to worry about.
 So going for maximum loudness is pointless, unless your music is likely to be played up against other vinyl tracks in a club environment.
 It makes sense to go for a dynamic sound that the cutting engineer can work with.

 However, there may still be an argument for more loudness if the tracks are intended for CD or download and have to 'compete' up against others in their genre.
-So it's important for clients to have a clear idea of what they're going to do with their mastered tracks, as I'll need to take the destination format(s) into consideration when doing the mastering.
+So it's important for clients to have a clear idea of what they're going to do with their mastered tracks, as we need to take the destination format(s) into consideration when doing the mastering.

-Normally, I'll go for a compromise that works fine for everything.
+Normally, we'd go for a compromise that works fine for everything.
 But if you really want, for example, something that's super-loud on CD, but also works well on streaming or vinyl, then two different versions of each track might be necessary - which will mean that the two versions will inevitably sound slightly different, and it will involve extra charges!

-What I need for mastering is full resolution WAV or AIFF files in any format between 16-bit 44.1K up to 24-bit 96K.
+What we need for mastering is full resolution WAV or AIFF files in any format between 16-bit 44.1K up to 24-bit 96K.
 Because these files are way too big to email, you can send them via an upload/download service like WeTransfer, YouSendIt or DropBox.

 Please DO NOT send MP3 files, mixes that are overloaded and clipped, or mixes that have already been treated with heavy compression and/or limiting over the stereo buss.
 Thanks!

-My normal thing is to supply mastered tracks as 16 or 24-bit 44.1K WAV or AIFF files.
+The normal thing is to supply mastered tracks as 16 or 24-bit 44.1K WAV or AIFF files.
 16-bit is standard CD quality, and 24-bit is a good basis for dowmsampling to MP3 or AAC for download.
 Also, a lot of download sites these days allow you to upload the WAV files so that a purchaser can choose the download format they want and the site automatically takes care of the conversion to that format.
-I can also accomodate most other common audio formats if you have any special requirements.
+We can also accomodate most other common audio formats if you have any special requirements.

 - Audio Restoration - DeNoise, Dehiss, Declip, DeClick, Decrackle for audio cleanup.